earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 ---
-title: "The Power of Expressions to Improve C-Style Programming"
+title: "Rust, Ruby, and the Art of Implicit Returns"
 categories:
-  - Tutorials
+  - Articles
 toc: true
 author: Adam

 internal-links:
+ - expressions
- - just an example
+ - if-expressions
 ---

 If you are familiar with C-style programming languages, and ever touch Rust, Ruby, Kotlin, Scala, or even Julia there are some syntax and concepts that could initially appear confusing, unfamiliar, or unnecessary.
 I'm talking about implicit returns, if-expressions, match-expressions, and single-expression functions.